leethobbit/dragonroost/README.md

 ## Roadmap

 Dragonroost is under heavy development - expect bugs and half-written features.
-For a general idea of what is planned, please check out the [roadmap](ROADMAP.md).
+For a general idea of what is available or planned, please check out the [roadmap](ROADMAP.md).

+## Getting Started

+Until a proper, simplified deployment is ready, you can use the following to get started testing this application:

+- Ensure Docker Desktop and git are installed on your system.
+- Clone the repository with `git clone https://github.com/leethobbit/dragonroost.git` and change directories to the newly created folder from the clone command.
+- Build the local dev images with `docker-compose -f docker-compose.local.yml build`
+- Start the local dev images with `docker-compose -f docker-compose.local.yml up -d`

+This project was built with cookiecutter-django, for more information you can view [their documentation](https://cookiecutter-django.readthedocs.io/en/latest/2-local-development/developing-locally-docker.html)

 ## Settings